Roger Davenport: Acting career

 Davenport's acting career included work in the West End and on tour in regional theatres, performing in plays and musicals.
 He was a member of several repertory companies including Bristol, Nottingham, Leicester, Derby and Worcester.
 He was also a member of George Baker's Company Candida Plays and the Cambridge Theatre Company.
 He was part of the Lyric Theatre Belfast company from 1971 to 1972.
 Davenport was King Nicholas in The Sleeping Prince (St Martin's Theatre, 1969), Givola in The Resistible Rise of Arturo Ui (Lyric Theatre Belfast, 1972), and Siro in the musical Mandrake (Criterion Theatre, 1970), based on Machiavelli's Mandragola.
-On television he played Martin Bagley in Brassneck (BBC, 1974) by David Hare and Howard Brenton, and In 2007 he played Saki (the writer Hector Hugh Monro) in the BBC production The Double Life of Saki.
-In 2016 he voiced Habourmaster Van Zandt and other characters in the video game Nelly Cootalot and the Fowl Fleet.
+On television he played Martin Bagley in Brassneck (BBC, 1974) by David Hare and Howard Brenton, and In 2007 he played Saki (the writer Hector Hugh Munro) in the BBC production The Double Life of Saki.
+In 2016 he voiced Harbourmaster Van Zandt and other characters in the video game Nelly Cootalot and the Fowl Fleet.